Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 Maximum capacity of licensed premises

-2(1) The authority must establish the maximum capacity of licensed premises.
+2(1) The authority must establish the maximum capacity of licensed premises and may establish the maximum capacity of specified areas of the licensed premises.

-2(2) The authority must give the licensee a sign that sets out the maximum capacity of the licensed premises and the licensee must keep the sign posted in a conspicuous place in the premises.
+2(2) The authority must give the licensee a notice that sets out the maximum capacity of the licensed premises and the licensee must post the notice in a conspicuous place in the premises.

 LIQUOR SALES AND SERVICE